-This is the Community Development Department's primary focus in 2019, as the entire citywide financial and permitted systems are being replaced.
+The new permit system became operational on November 12, 2019.
+This was the Community Development Department's primary focus in 2019, as the entire citywide financial and permitting systems are being replaced.
 The new system will provide complete electronic plan submittal and review for all building permits, zoning permits, and business licenses.
-Community Development staff will be working with the consultant software design team for three days twice per month from January 2019 through September 2019, when implementation is scheduled.
-Other projects for the year will be implemented around this schedule.